vchudinov-zz/dynamic_memory_networks_with_keras/README.md

 - You might run into problems with loading the saved weights - I am still working on that.

-==It does not work!/Your code sucks!/Teach me your ways!/Why dont you try adding X?==
+##It does not work!/Your code sucks!/Teach me your ways!/Why dont you try adding X?##

 Open an issue, send me a message, etc.